BradyBrenot/recipes-brenot-ca/content/recipes/gochujang-chicken-marinade.md

     with korean foods).
   - I've mixed the leftover marinade with some chicken broth and made soup out of it.
 You could also cook it down (with some water if necessary) to make a sauce.
 Don't waste it!
 ---
-This gochugaru marinade works great for grilled chicken, but you can also pan fry, roast, or air fry it.
+This marinade works great for grilled chicken, but you can also pan fry, roast, or air fry it.
 Portioned for about 1 pound of boneless chicken.